oversys/PyPass/README.md

 #### I plan on adding a TUI (terminal user interface) to this program in the future.

 # Instructions
-_Assuming you have downloaded and unzipped the folder._
+_Assuming you have downloaded and unzipped the folder or cloned the repository._

  ### (Required) Install cryptography library:
  _Windows:_ Run this command in the command prompt: